alvaromorales/influxdb-latest/README.md

 # influxdb-latest

-Image that builds InfluxDB from source.
+Docker image to build InfluxDB from source and run a server.

 Based on [tutumcloud/influxdb](https://github.com/tutumcloud/influxdb) and InfluxDB's [contributing guide](https://github.com/influxdb/influxdb/blob/master/CONTRIBUTING.md) guide.
 This README was adapted from tutumcloud/influxdb's.